-Classic Thai beef salad recipe (Yum Nua) made with grilled beef steak!
-This beef salad is incredibly easy to prepare and makes an excellent option for those following a low-carb or gluten-free diet.
+Thai beef salad (Yum Nua) made with grilled beef steak!
+This Asian beef salad recipe is incredibly easy to prepare and makes an excellent option for those following a low-carb or gluten-free diet.

 Choice of Beef Steak

-Beef steak grilling for Thai beef salad (Yum Nua).
+Beef tenderloin grilling in a pan for making Thai beef salad.

-Any tender cut of beef is suitable for this recipe.
+Any tender cut of beef is suitable for this Thai beef salad recipe.
 While I prefer to use tenderloin in my beef salad, rib-eye, striploin, or sirloin steak would also work well.

 Important tip to remember: Make sure to bring your steak to a room temperature before you begin grilling, about 30-45 minutes.
 Cooking a cold steak can result in uneven cooking.